-Submissions will be read anonymously by a different Reader each month, and their favourites published on this site.
-Want to be a Reader for next month?
+Submissions will be read anonymously, and the Reader’s favourites published on this site.
+Want to be a Reader in a future month?
 Get in touch via firstname.lastname@example.org.

 We will aim to have the winning pieces published as soon as possible at the start of the following month, but please bear with us – it can take our Reader time if there have been a lot of entries!
 All entrants will be notified when the winning pieces have been published.